Gardens of Hughenden

 The Disraelis spent hours enjoying their beautiful gardens, strolling through the pleasure grounds or enjoying the evening sun from the parterre.
 Every season brings new experiences to take in from the vibrant bedding schemes to the productive walled garden.
 There are places to play and explore and spaces to rest and take in the dramatic views.
 There’s a garden for everyone at Hughenden.

-At the young age of 73, Mary Anne oversaw a team of 20 labourers who re-landscaped the grounds adding terraces, a parterre, statues and urns, set against a backdrop of box hedging and shaped yew trees.
+At the age of 73, Mary Anne oversaw a team of 20 labourers who re-landscaped the grounds adding terraces, a parterre, statues and urns, set against a backdrop of box hedging and shaped yew trees.
 Disraeli said “We have made a garden in which cavaliers might roam and saunter with their ladye-loves’.

 The walled garden features a small cherry orchard and our more extensive apple orchard with 47 varieties of old English apples.
 Trained against the sunniest wall are apricot and fig and in a sheltered corner is an old traditional English damson plum, the Aylesbury prune.
-Along with the serious business of growing, it’s a family-friendly space with mini watering cans, wheelbarrows and digging areas for little gardeners too.
+Along with the serious business of growing, it’s a family-friendly space with mini watering cans, wheelbarrows and digging areas in different seasons for little gardeners too.

 West bank garden